ysBach/SNU_AOpython/_sources/chaps/prerequisites/00-1_Softwares.md

 # Software Tools

 In this chapter, you will **install** the necessary apps/softwares/packages that we will use throughout this course.
-I also put links to tutorials, if you are interested in advanced usage.
+I also put links to tutorials if you are interested in advanced usage.

 ```{admonition} References
 Some selected references are in this repo ([link](https://github.com/ysBach/AO2019/tree/master/references)): Find files with name starts with ``S01``.